Take your basic prosthetics skills to a new level with our advanced 6-week make-up course in Advanced Prosthetics.

-It is a pre-requisite for this course that you must either have taken the Basic Prosthetics course with us at Delamar or be able to provide us with evidence of sufficient experience.
+It is a pre-requisite for this course that you must either have taken the Prosthetics & Bald Caps course with us at Delamar or be able to provide us with evidence of sufficient experience.
 This is for your benefit as well as for the other students on the course.

-Advanced Prosthetics has been part of our 1 year HE certificate course since 1999.
+Advanced Prosthetics has been part of our 1 Year Cert HE Professional Make-up Design Course since 1999.
 Graduates who chose the prosthetics option include:

 What you will learn

 This course covers all areas of special effects prosthetics work in depth, using the latest creative and laboratory techniques, through workshops, tutor demonstrations, and individual student projects.
 Expert guidance is given throughout, and particular attention is paid to health and safety in the workplace.

 The six weeks of the course build on your existing skills during which time you will create your own individual prosthetic project.

 In your first week of the course, you will present your research, so that you are ready to refine your ideas and design your project.
 You’ll also expand your product and equipment knowledge, as well as learn more about life casting.

 In your second week, you will concentrate on sculpting and moulding, fine sculpting and texturing, and the use of silicone in mould making.